csarnevesht/dropbox-renamer/README.md

    - Click "Create Repl"

 3. Upload your files:
-   - Upload the entire `scripts` directory to your Repl
+   - Upload the project files to your Repl
    - Make sure to maintain the directory structure

 4. Install PyInstaller: